Discover Program 2026 Overview and Application

 • Spend minimum 3, average 5 hours per week on DISC-related meetings and work

-• Attend studio every week (this is a 1-hour weekly meeting on Mondays from 7-8pm during Winter)
+• Attend studio every week (this is a 1-hour weekly meeting decided by the beginning of the program)

 • Attend the Winter Showcase and Spring Showcase